 With a master’s degree in nonprofit management and a growing family, Molly co-founded a philanthropy group at her church outside Boston to make it easier for families with young children to engage in more service activities, but knew she wanted to make this project available to a much wider audience.
 She also knew that connecting busy families via technology was the best way to reach most of them.
 Project Giving Kids was launched in 2013, with a goal to fill that need.

 After testing our first website in the Boston area in late 2013 and much of 2014, we started growing.
-PGK officially launched onto the Los Angeles scene in spring 2015 and had the opportunity to expand to Silicon Valley in 2017, the same year we launched our first mobile app, YouthGive, which allowed kids and teens to search for volunteer service opportunities, pick their favorites, track their service hours, and get points that can be traded in for badges and prizes.
-In 2018, we opened up our program to the whole San Francisco Bay Area and are looking for our next city.
-In 2019, we launched the Give Back App, an all-new, totally redesigned, teen-centered mobile app to follow causes, choose activities, rack up points for badges and prizes, connect and compete with friends to complete more service hours, and track all those hours.
+PGK officially launched onto the Los Angeles scene in spring 2015 and had the opportunity to expand to Silicon Valley in 2017, the same year we launched our first mobile app, YouthGive.
+In 2018, we opened up our program to the whole San Francisco Bay Area and have continued to onboard nonprofits and users in new regions as that interest has grown.
+In 2019, we launched the Give Back App, an all-new, totally redesigned, teen-centered mobile app to follow causes, choose activities, rack up points for badges and prizes, and track service hours.

 *At Project Giving Kids, we believe in transparency and in being good stewards of the dollars entrusted to us for fulfillment of our mission.
 If you would like to see a copy of our most recent 990, conflict of interest policy or other financial/governing documents, please contact us at email@example.com.